eleadufresne/Receipt-Processor/README.md

 ### Starting Docker

-First and foremost, you'll need to start the Docker daemon.
-You can do this in one of two ways: by opening Docker Desktop or by using systemd with the following command:
+Before running the app, make sure Docker is up and running.
+If you're using Docker Desktop, just open it.
+Otherwise, you can start the daemon manually with:
 ```shell
 sudo systemctl start docker
 ```

-Alternatively, you can start it manually using:
+Alternatively, launch it directly with:
 ```shell
 dockerd
 ```